-Depending on the GIS equipment to be installed roller shutter doors may be required to facilitate installation.
-Door sizes shall be consistent with the GIS Equipment manufacturer's requirements.
+Depending on the GIS equipment to be installed rRoller shutter doors shall be provided where specified or as required to may be required to facilitate equipment installation.
+Door sizes shall be consistent with the delivery requirements and GIS Equipment manufacturer's requirements.
 Alternatives such as folding shutter doors or sectional overhead doors may also be considered.
 The degree of security and insulation will be dependent on the particular application to be agreed with EirGrid in advance.